varunkumardev/amitmerchant1990.github.io/_posts/2020-08-28-difference-between-export-and-export-default-in-typescript.md

 import UsersFactory from "./Users";
 ```

-Notice, when the module is exported as default, you don't have to use array destructuring and you can import under whatever name you want.
+Notice, when the module is exported as default, you don't have to use object destructuring and you can import under whatever name you want.
 As you can see, I've imported it under the `UsersFactory` name.

 >  **Important:** There can only be one default export per module.